isaksamsten/briljant/docs/docs/tutorial.md

 Vectors are Briljants main abstraction and resembles immutable lists of homogenoues values.
-Vectors come in six homogeneous flavors, all of which resides in the namespace `org.briljantframework.vector`.
+Vectors come in six homogeneous flavors, all of which resides in the namespace `org.briljantframework.data.vector`.
 The flavors are:

 * `DoubleVector` for storing real number (`double`).